nearform/micro-services-tutorial-iot/README.md

 ### Influx
 A database in a container that the serialiser uses for robust storage of data.

-Once we have built the application it shoud look a bit like this:
+Once we have built the application it should look a bit like this:

 ![image](./docs/screen.png)